- by Mary Stearns-Montgomery

 Don't run to court: Make an informed decision with a family law attorney about whether or not you even want to go to trial.
 If you and your ex are still on speaking terms, or if you have children, you may want to consider collaborative divorce.
 It can be less expensive than traditional divorce, and both parties still have the benefit of legal council.
 Read more about collaborative divorce here.

 Let your kids be kids: Don't make your children the go-between for you and your ex, and don't unload on them about the other parent.
-If you need to talk to someone, talk to a therapist or counselor.
+If you need to talk to someone, talk to a divorce therapist or counselor.
 As a parent, it's your responsibility to protect your children's feelings.
 Don't make your kids suffer through your problems.

 Be financially prepared: Do your research, find out what your assets are, where your debt is, and gather documents early in the divorce process.
 Your divorce attorney will have a much easier time if they understand your financial situation up front.